oldratlee/useful-scripts/docs/java.md

                             default from all java process.
-  -c, --count <num>         set the thread count to show, default is 5 -a, --append-file <file>  specify the file to append output as log -P, --use-ps              use ps command to find busy thead(cpu usage) instead of top command,
+  -c, --count <num>         set the thread count to show, default is 5 -a, --append-file <file>  specify the file to append output as log -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command,
                             default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the entire lifetime of a process, this is not ideal.
-  -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump
+  -s, --jstack-path <path>  specify the path of jstack command -S, --jstack-file-dir <path>  specify the dir for storing jstack output files, and keep files.
+                            default store jstack output files at tmp dir, and auto remove after run. use this option to keep files so as to review jstack later.
+  -F, --force               set jstack to force a thread dump
                             use when jstack <pid> does not respond (process is hung) -m, --mix-native-frames   set jstack to print both java and native frames (mixed mode)